-The reader might reasonably object that the formulation of Theorem~\ref{maintheorem:invariance} already presupposes the employed provability predicates to satisfy Löb's conditions.
-Since these conditions are specifically isolated to enable the schematic \enquote{modal reasoning} sufficient to prove Gödel's Second Theorem (or more generally, Löb's Theorem), what then does the above theorem really tell us about the invariance of Gödel's Second Theorem with regard to numberings?
-It should be noted that Löb's conditions alone do not suffice to prove Gödel's Second Theorem.
-What is additionally needed is the Diagonal Lemma.
-This theorem however is again sensitive to the employed numbering (see \ref{subsection:deviant}) and thus, even the assumption of Löb's conditions does not save us from complications caused by varying numberings.
+The reader might observe that the formulation of Theorem~\ref{maintheorem:invariance} already presupposes the employed provability predicates to satisfy Löb's conditions.
+Since these conditions allow for the schematic \enquote{modal reasoning} sufficient to prove Gödel's Second Theorem (or more generally, Löb's Theorem), the problem of the invariance of Gödel's Second Theorem with regard to numberings was essentially reduced to establishing an invariant version of the Diagonal lemma (Lemma~\ref{diaglemma}).

-Based on this observation, a different route can be chosen to prove the above theorem: the generalised version of the Diagonal Lemma (see \ref{diaglemma}) yields a fixed point for $\neg \mathsf{Pr}_T(x)$.
-Then Gödel's Second Theorem can be proven by the usual \enquote{modal reasoning}, without recourse to any properties other than Löb's conditions.

-Yet, no information about the \textit{existence} of provability predicates satisfying Löb's conditions with regard to varying numberings is provided by Theorem~\ref{maintheorem:invariance}.
-As a result, the reader might wonder how much $\mathcal{C}^{\forall^\ast}[\mathcal{P}_T^{\forall^\ast}]$ even extends the classical criterion $\mathcal{C}{[\mathcal{P}_T]}$.
+However, no information about the \textit{existence} of provability predicates satisfying Löb's conditions with regard to varying numberings is provided by Theorem~\ref{maintheorem:invariance}.
+As a result, the reader might wonder how much Theorem~\ref{maintheorem:invariance} improves on the classical result by Hilbert, Bernays and Löb (Theorem~\ref{standardGodel2}).
 For it could be the case that only the typically employed, standard numberings yield non-trivial\footnote{Note that also the formula $x=x$ satisfies Löb's conditions.} provability predicates satisfying Löb's conditions, rendering Theorem~\ref{maintheorem:invariance} a trivial extension of the standard Theorem~\ref{standardGodel2} (at least from an extensional perspective).

-Indeed, the next theorem shows that every computable simulation $\alpha$ allows the construction of a non-trivial provability predicate satisfying Löb's conditions relative to $\alpha$.
-This establishes $\mathcal{C}^{\forall^\ast}[\mathcal{P}_T^{\forall^\ast}]$ as well as the corresponding generalised version of Gödel's Second Theorem as proper extensions of classical accounts based on a specific numbering.
+The next theorem shows that in fact every admissible numbering $\alpha$ allows for the construction of a non-trivial provability predicate satisfying Löb's conditions relative to $\alpha$.
+This establishes Theorem~\ref{maintheorem:invariance} as a proper extension of the classical results based on a specific numbering.